Friday, March 7, 2025

 Mallarmé retired from teaching in 1893 and went to live in his cottage at Valvins, a village on the Seine near Fontainebleau, accompanied by his wife Maria and daughter Geneviève.
 This is where Mallarmé would complete Crise de vers, an essay he’d begun in 1886 encapsulating the changes that had diffused throughout poetry in latter decades of the 19th century.

 “Just now, in abandonment of gesture, with the lassitude that bad weather brings about, despairing one afternoon after another,” begins the first paragraph of Crise de vers, “I made fall again, without any curiosity yet it seems to him to have read everything here twenty years ago, the elongation of multi-colored pearls that coruscates in the rain, again, to the shimmering of the brochures in the library.
-Many a work, under the glass of the curtain, will align its own scintillation: I love in the consummate sky, against the window, to follow the flashes of storm.”
+Many a work, under the glass of the curtain, will align its own scintillation: I love in the consummate sky, against the window, to follow the lights of the storm.”

 “I love in the consummate sky, against the glass, to follow the lights of the storm.”
 There it is, an open window on Mallarmé’s poesis.
 Can you feel the breeze?
 Can you smell the electricity?
 Can you feel the charge of negative ions?
 The air is turbulent, there’s a hurly-burly of sensation, a suddenness of impressions so quick they can only be registered in a spontaneity of abrupt, fragmented phrasing, evocations of brilliance in a non-linear framework.
 The world flashes into uncanny detail during a lightning strike.
 The effect is fleeting.
 When it strikes elsewhere, in different conditions, the scene will be very different.